liagridd/liaggrid.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 I received Bachelor's degree in Elementary Education from <a href="#">Seoul National University of Education</a>.
 My research interest lies in: Human-Computer Interaction, Artificial Intelligence.